 A lightweight bike lock.
-That’s what we all want isn’t it?
-And the best lightweight bike locks will be easy to carry around and will also keep our bike safe.
+That’s what we all want, isn’t it?
+And the best lightweight bike locks will be easy to carry around and will also keep our bikes safe.
 It’s not too much to ask, is it?

 But hold on, hold on!
 Before you run off, there are lightweight bike locks that will protect your bike.
-They’re just not the feather-light tat you’ll find in the shops.
+They’re just not the feather-light junk you’ll find in the cheap shops.

-So keep reading and I’ll introduce you to seven bike locks that don’t weigh a ton and will actually keep your bike safe.
+So keep reading, and I’ll introduce you to six bike locks that don’t weigh a ton, but will actually keep your bike safe.

 But before we start, a quick clarification.
-All the lightweight bike locks here offer at least Sold Secure Silver levels of protection.
+All the lightweight bike locks on this page offer at least Sold Secure Silver levels of protection.
 I don’t recommend locks that are less secure than this, as they won't stop your bike from being stolen!

 If you’re not sure who Sold Secure are, or how to decide what level of protection you need, check out my complete guide to choosing the best bike lock.